 such notification extends beyond regulatory requirements.
 7. NIH should leverage prior research on return of results and support further public engagement to inform best practices for return of results from biomedical research using emerging data science and to determine implementation infrastructure needs.
 1. NIH should develop best practices and points to consider for return of results through collecting and evaluating current efforts (Recommendation 1).
 As the knowledge base on returning Al- generated results expands, NIH should assist in disseminating updated best practices.
-Because the clinical trial is aiming to inform best practices on return of results, the research team would need to incorporate certain best practices in its assessment of LLM-generated explanations.
+Because the Research Study is aiming to inform best practices on return of results, the research team would need to incorporate certain best practices in its assessment of LLM-generated explanations.
 For example, there may be some results that would be harmful to communicate to participants, and the risks therein would likely need to be highlighted in the consent process, following existing best practices.
-8. NIH should support exploration of methods for providing benefits and return of value beyond returning research results to participants and their communities, when appropriate and as consistent with current regulations.
-1. The research team should consider alternative ways of returning value to participants, beyond providing results of their CT scan.
-If the researchers are financially benefiting from the study, or if participants are supplying the data used to generate LLM outputs, there may be a particular need to provide additional compensation.
-Alternative methods pursued should be informed by empirical evidence from community engagement.
+8. NIH should support exploration of 2.
+The research team should consider alternative ways of returning methods for providing benefits and value to participants, beyond providing results of their CT scan.
+If return of value beyond returning the researchers are financially benefiting from the Study, or if research results to participants and participants are supplying the data used to generate LLM outputs, their communities, when appropriate there may be a particular need to provide additional and as consistent with current compensation.
+Alternative methods pursued should be informed regulations. by empirical evidence from community engagement.

-As the table conveys, the NExTRAC's recommendations to NIH are flexible and can easily be tailored to research proposing the use of novel and emerging data science for biomedical applications, including the use of generative AI LLMs.
+As the table conveys, the NExTRAC's Recommendations to NIH are flexible and can easily be tailored to research proposing the use of novel and emerging data science for biomedical applications, including the use of generative AI LLMs.
 Additionally, this exercise reinforces how many resources are needed to help investigators embed ethics and public engagement in their research programs.
-In following these recommendations, NIH would not only change the landscape of how data science is integrated into NIH-supported research but could cultivate a community of standard practice in leading by example.
+In following these Recommendations, NIH would not only change the landscape of how data science is integrated into NIH-supported research but could cultivate a community of standard practice in leading by example.